 - (5) Represents 6,000,000 ordinary shares held by Nortye International Limited, a British Virgin Islands company wholly owned by Trident Trust Company (HK) Limited.
 Trident Trust Company (HK) Limited is holding these shares as the trustee for the benefit of certain employees of the Company in the trust.
 We are the settlor of this trust.
-Under the terms of this trust, the sole member of the advisory committee, Mr. Xiao Zhang, is able to exercise voting rights and dispositive rights attached to the ordinary shares held by Nortye International Limited as of the date of this prospectus..
+Under the terms of this trust, an advisory committee consisting of , and , which by unanimous vote is able to exercise voting rights and dispositive rights attached to the ordinary shares held by Nortye International Limited.
 The registered address of Nortye International Limited is P.O.
 Box 146, Road Town, Tortola, British Virgin Islands. - (6) Represents 5,750,790 ordinary shares issuable upon the conversion of Series C preferred shares held by UNIQUE MARK VENTURES LIMITED, a British Virgin Islands company wholly owned by RONGXI HONGKONG INVESTMENT MANAGEMENT LIMITED, which is in turn wholly owned by Zhuhai Rongxi Capital Investment LLP.
-Zhuhai Rongxi Capital Investment LLP is ultimately controlled by the Industrial and Commercial Bank of China Limited, a public company, and the voting and/or dispositive power with respect to the shares owned by UNIQUE MARK VENTURES LIMITED is exercised by the asset management department of the Industrial and Commercial Bank of China Limited.
+Zhuhai Rongxi Capital Investment LLP is ultimately controlled by ICBC Credit Suisse Asset Management Company Limited.
+The Industrial and Commercial Bank of China Limited and Credit Suisse AG hold 55.0% and 45.0% equity interests in ICBC Credit Suisse Asset Management Company Limited, respectively.
 The registered address of UNIQUE MARK VENTURES LIMITED is Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands.
 The registered address of RONGXI HONGKONG INVESTMENT MANAGEMENT LIMITED is Room 1005, 10/F., Champion Tower, 3 Garden Road, Central, Hong Kong.
 The registered address of Zhuhai Rongxi Capital Investment LLP is Room 105, No. 6, Baohua Road, Hengqin New District, Zhuhai, China.
-The registered address of the Industrial and Commercial Bank of China Limited bank of China Limited is No. 55, Fuxingmennei Street, Xicheng District, Beijing, China.
+The registered address of ICBC Credit Suisse Asset Management Company Limited is Room 5-901, 9th Floor, A5, No.5, Financial Street, Xicheng District, Beijing, China.
+The registered address of the Industrial and Commercial Bank of China Limited is No. 55, Fuxingmennei Street, Xicheng District, Beijing, China.
 All the preferred shares held by UNIQUE MARK VENTURES LIMITED will be converted into ordinary shares immediately upon the effective date of our registration statement relating to this offering.